Dregi56/digital_pendulum/README.md

 ## 🗣️ Language handling

-The language is automatically detected from:
+The language is automatically detected from Home Assistant.

-self.hass.config.language
+🌐 **Announcement language:** Possibility to choose the language of voice announcements independently from the language set in Home Assistant (available: Italiano, English, Deutsch, Español, Français, Português, Polski, Čeština, Slovenčina, or Automatic to follow the Home Assistant language).

 Announcement examples: